Roy and Buttler power England to 3-0 series win

 |Scorecard

-Jason Roy hammered 101 off 86 balls and stand-in skipper Jos Buttler blasted 86 off 64 to help England clinch a comfortable eight-wicket victory over the Netherlands to seal an emphatic 3-0 one-day international series win.
+Jason Roy hammered 101 off 86 balls and stand-in skipper Jos Buttler blasted 86 off 64 to help England clinch a comfortable eight-wicket victory over the Netherlands and seal an emphatic 3-0 one-day international series win.

-Buttler deputised for injured captain Eoin Morgan, who was suffering with a groin injury, and saw the Dutch dismissed for 244 as Scott Edwards (64) top-scored.
+Buttler deputised for injured captain Eoin Morgan, who was suffering with a groin injury, and saw the Dutch dismissed for 244 as Scott Edwards (64) top scored.

 David Willey finished the pick of the attack with 4-36 before England made light work of the total in 30.1 overs as Buttler and Roy guided them home with unbeaten knocks.

-This was the ninth time Buttler has skippered England in ODIs and his record reads won six and lost three.
+This was the ninth time Buttler has skippered England in ODIs and his record reads won six, lost three.

-Morgan's enforced absence meant he was denied the chance to atone for two consecutive ducks in the first and second matches in Amstelveen due to injury.
+Morgan's enforced absence meant he was denied the chance to atone for two consecutive ducks in the first and second matches in Amstelveen because of injury.

-It will inevitably raise question marks over whether, at 35 with his form and fitness seemingly deserting him, he will continue as England captain.
+It will inevitably raise question marks about whether, at 35 and with his form and fitness seemingly deserting him, he will continue as England captain.

-Irrespective, the side Morgan built in his image continued their buccaneering approach to comfortably dispose of a Dutch side ranked 14th in the world.
+His future in the side may be in doubt but the team Morgan built in his image continued their buccaneering approach to comfortably dispose of a Dutch side ranked 14th in the world.

-Buttler's innings was not quite as breathtaking as his incredible 162 off 70 balls in the first ODI but it was chanceless as he and Roy took England home relatively serenely.
+Buttler's innings was not quite as breathtaking as his incredible 162 off 70 balls in the first ODI, but it was chanceless as he and Roy took England home relatively serenely.

-The win gave England 10 points in the ICC Cricket World Cup Super League, as they leapfrogged Bangladesh into top spot in the competition which determines qualification for the tournament in India in 16 months' time.
+The win gave England 10 points in the ICC Cricket World Cup Super League and saw them leapfrog Bangladesh into top spot in the competition, which determines qualification for the tournament in India in 16 months' time.

-Quiet day in the field for Buttler as Willey shines
+Quiet day for captain Buttler as Willey shines

 Buttler's grey matter was not particularly challenged by the Netherlands who, in truth, surrendered their wickets with poor shot selection as opposed to giving the stand-in skipper many tactical posers.

-On a pitch with a touch more grass than the first two ODIs there was bounce and carry for England's attack and the softly-spoken Buttler calmly and efficiently directed proceedings from behind the stumps as he got his bowling changes spot on.
+On a pitch with a touch more grass than the first two ODIs there was bounce and carry for England's attack and the softly spoken Buttler calmly and efficiently directed proceedings from behind the stumps as he got his bowling changes spot on.

-David Payne, another from England's battery of left-arm seamers, was unfortunate not to capture an early debut wicket early on.
-A vicious short one climbed into Tom Cooper and spooned up only for Liam Livingstone to be dazzled by the sun and shun a skier at mid-wicket.
+David Payne, another from England's battery of left-arm seamers, was unfortunate not to capture a debut wicket early on.
+A vicious short one climbed into Tom Cooper and spooned up only for Liam Livingstone to be dazzled by the sun and miss a skier at mid-wicket.

 Brydon Carse (2-49) was clocked at 90mph by the speed gun and, despite his occasional waywardness, was menacing as he accounted for both Bas de Leede (56) and Cooper (33) to put the brakes on as the Dutch looked to accelerate.

-England occasionally lost their discipline in the field - Malan shelling a catch, Adil Rashid letting the ball through his legs and Buttler fumbling, but they turned the screw at the death.
+England occasionally lost their discipline in the field - Dawid Malan shelling a catch, Adil Rashid letting the ball through his legs and Buttler fumbling - but they turned the screw at the death.

 The final 9.2 overs went for just 41 runs as Payne (1-38) and especially the impressive Willey - who bowled 29 dot balls all told - targeted the stumps to close out the innings against an inexperienced Dutch tail.